alexramosiii-dev2/github-obsidian/typescript/Concepts.md

 - `string`
 - `bigint`
 - `symbol`
-- `any` // must be avoided
+- `any` - must be avoided \*\*defaults when no type is specified
-- `unknown` // variable declaration with unknown type to be used on
+- `unknown` - variable declaration with unknown type to be used on
-- `never` // throws an error whenever it is defined.
+- `never` - throws an error whenever it is defined.
 - `undefined`
 - `null`
+- `void` - for function return

 ### Implicit vs Explicit Assignment
 - Explicit